awv-informatik/buerligons/docs/intro.md

 ## 🧩 Assembly Modeling

 The **Product Management Plugin** streamlines the creation and management of assemblies within the canvas:

-- Interactively instantiate parts and sub-assemblies
+- Interactively **create and instantiate** parts and sub-assemblies;
 - Relate components using **3D assembly constraints**, including:
   - `Fastened Origin`
   - `Fastened`
   - `Revolute`
   - `Cylindrical`
   - `Slider`
+ make sure that you create coordinatesystems in the part, which are necessary for assembling the part with others.
+Currently, we do not provide the possibility to add cooordinatesystems in assembly mode.
  ---

 ## 🔄 Import & Export

 Buerligons supports **import and export of STEP models**.
 Assemblies within STEP files are preserved during import.
 When importing into **part mode**, the assembly is flattened into a single part context.
+We also support STL export.

 ---